dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 <!--- End tabs for listing models and fetching details about specific model --->

-### Fetch metrics for a project
+### Query metrics for a project

-Fetch and query metrics for a project from a given job and refer to the following resources:
+Query metrics definitions or details for a project from a given job and refer to the following resources:

-- [Metrics query](/docs/dbt-cloud-apis/metadata-schema-metrics) to fetch the full list of metrics defined in a user’s project via the dbt Cloud Metadata API.
+- [Metrics query](/docs/dbt-cloud-apis/metadata-schema-metrics) &mdash; Information on how to query the full list of metrics defined in a user’s project with the dbt Cloud Metadata API.
-- [dbt Metrics docs](https://docs.getdbt.com/docs/build/metrics#available-properties) for information about the metric properties.
+- [dbt Metrics docs](https://docs.getdbt.com/docs/build/metrics#available-properties) &mdash; Information on the available metric properties.
-- [GraphQL sandbox](https://studio.apollographql.com/sandbox/explorer?endpoint=https%3A%2F%2Fmetadata.cloud.getdbt.com%2Fgraphql) to test out the API.
+- [GraphQL sandbox](https://studio.apollographql.com/sandbox/explorer?endpoint=https%3A%2F%2Fmetadata.cloud.getdbt.com%2Fgraphql) &mdash; Access to test the dbt Cloud Metadata API testing environment.

 <!--- tabs for listing, fetching, example, and querying metrics --->
 <Tabs>